The platform manager checks all providers and their licenses.

-SteelKiwi’s task was to turn Daniel’s offline business model into an online service while making the workflow simpler and more efficient.
+SteelKiwi’s task was to turn Daniel’s offline business model into an online service while making the workflow streamlined and more efficient.

 According to the statistics presented by JUSTIA Dockets & Findings, between the years of 2016 and 2017 there were more than 1 million cases filed in US Federal Appellate & District Courts.
 It’s not a stretch to assume that a great deal of them required specially trained staff – interpreters, videographers, and court reporters.

-NexDep’s design needed to be fitting for a professional service aimed at making court staffing more efficient.
-That’s why we chose a clean and crisp design painted in corporate colors.
+The user interface needed to be fitting for a professional service, which is why we chose a clean and crisp design with corporate colors.
 The user interface is comfortable to use and easy to understand, saving time and making the platform more efficient.

-Python/Django + HTML/JS/CSS is the main module responsible for content rendering.
+Python/Django + HTML/JS/CSS is the main module responsible for content rendering, with additional modules integrated.

-NexDep sends notifications about upcoming sessions to all participants one business day beforehand.
+Nexdep sends out notifications about upcoming sessions to all participants prior to each assignment.